BIOLOGICAL SURVEYS OF INLETS ALONG THE JERSEY SHORE

 From the Arthur Kill North Inlet to the Salem River Inlet, there are quite a few passages from a smaller waterway to a larger body of water in New Jersey.
 Yet as pressure continues to rise in a large number of coastal communities for increased development, these narrow indentations in a shoreline are quickly becoming important natural areas.

-At quite a few inlets, a person may observe seals and hardy bird life resting and feeding during the winter.
+A person may observe seals and hardy bird life resting and feeding during the winter.
 In the summer, dolphins can be observed at the mouth of an inlet foraging for food.
 Inlets have also become an important feeding area for different species of fish, and a wide assortment of bird populations.
 In addition, some inlets have become vital nesting areas for New Jersey State endangered and threatened species of birds including piping plovers, least terns, and black skimmers.

 Historically, inlets have always been important passage ways for commerce and recreation, but today several inlets are becoming what appears to be a welcome place for myriad forms of coastal life.
+Yet, at this time only scant attention has been given to the study of biodiversity in and around inlets along the Jersey Shore.

 Help Members of Save Coastal Wildlife Nonprofit Conduct Biological Surveys at 5 Popular and Notable Inlets Along the Jersey Shore.